SDV-Plurimedia/laravel-endpoint/README.md

 ```

 This will create the file ```app/Post.php``` and insert the minimum boilerplate with filtrable trait.

+Optionnaly, you can add the --mongo flag to generate a Laravel-MongoDB compatible Model.

 ### Create a new controller class.